German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 German indefinite article chart showing nominative, genitive, dative, and accusative cases for masculine, neuter, and feminine forms

-German indefinite article chart for nominative, genitive, dative, and accusative in all genders.
+German indefinite article chart for all cases and genders.
 The same pattern applies to mein, dein, sein, ihr, kein, etc.

-Since mein, dein, sein, ihr, kein and all other possessive articles follow this exact pattern, mastering the ein-declension covers a huge part of German grammar.
+Since mein, dein, sein, ihr, kein and the other possessive articles follow this exact pattern, mastering the ein-declension covers a huge part of German grammar.
+For the rules behind gender, see the article rules, and for plural forms, German plural nouns.

 Using Cases with German Prepositions